Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 Rehabilitation, Wetland Mitigation.
 The manipulation of the physical, chemical, or biological characteristics of a site with the goal of repairing natural or historic function of a degraded wetland.
 Activities could involve breaching a dike or reconnecting wetland to a floodplain or returning tidal influence to a wetland.
 Rehabilitation results in a gain in wetland function but does not result in a gain in wetland acres.

 Religious, Political, or Other Noncommercial Messages.
-Messages which state scripture, opinion, ideas, sentiments and postures and do not advertise events, goods and services of any kinds.
+Messages which state scripture, opinion, ideas, sentiments and postures and do not advertise events, goods and services of any kind.

 Repair or Maintenance Activities.
 An action to restore the character, size, or scope of a project only to the previously authorized condition.

-Residence, Multi-Family Townhouses.
-A multi-family resident use in which each dwelling unit shares a common wall (including without limitation the wall of an attached garage or porch) with at least one other dwelling unit and in which each dwelling unit has living space on the ground floor and a separate, ground floor entrance.
+Residence, Multifamily Townhomes and Row Houses.
+A multi-story structure containing a group of three or more attached dwelling units, in which each dwelling unit shares a common wall (including without limitation the wall of an attached garage or porch) with at least one other dwelling unit; has a separate, ground floor entrance; and each dwelling unit has open space on at least two sides.

 Residence, Single-Family Attached, One Dwelling Unit Per Lot.
 A residential use consisting of a single building containing two dwelling units which share a common wall (including without limitation the wall of an attached garage or porch), but located on two separate lots containing no other dwelling units in such a manner that a lot line bisects the building along the common wall and that each dwelling unit is completely on a separate lot.